Who can borrow from Staley Library?

 You will receive one courtesy reminder and three overdue notices.
 These notices will be sent via email unless we do not have an email address for you.
 Overdue notices are courtesy notices - you are responsible for materials you borrow whether you receive notices or not.

-- The courtesy reminder is sent out three days before the material is due.
+- The courtesy reminder is sent out before the material is due.

-- The first overdue notice is automatically generated ten days after the material becomes overdue.
+- The first overdue notice is automatically generated 7 days after the material becomes overdue.

-- We search the stacks in conjunction with sending out the lost book bills, to assure that the items are not in the library already.
+- We search the stacks in conjunction with sending out the lost book bills, to assure that the items are not in the library.

 The standard lost item fees are: